juandavidvargas19/JuanDavid/index.md

 - June 2022.
 I finished the "diploma in stock market" course at bvc online.

 - April 2022.
-I finished the "Machine learning with python: a practical introduction" course at edx.
+I finished the "Machine learning with python: a practical introduction" course at edX.

 - February 2022.
 I started the "Comparison of Machine Learning Methods Applied to Predicting Short-Term Movements of DJIA Stocks During Quarterly Financial Reporting Periods" project.